 According to the FDA, the fresh food being sold in the grocery store may be contaminated.
 There are a lot of different ways that can happen but sadly no one at the grocery store is sharing that information with you.
 You need to be aware of the possibilities and take care of it yourself at home.

 Special Price Just for Natural Living Family Readers!
-This Natural Living Family group buy means you save 62% when you pick up the best fruit and veggie wash!
+This Natural Living Family group buy means you get 3 FREE when you pick up 1 fruit and veggie wash!
 Get yours here!
 (No subscription required)

 Soil Contaminants: One of the potential problems is when you’re so used to buying pretty looking produce at the grocery store that you can forget it has to grow on a farm somewhere before it gets to you at the grocery store.
 That means agricultural exposures such as mold, bacteria, or other contaminants in the soil or the water used to grow the crops.
 But you can’t see those things, all you see is the produce.